-7. The maximum fines for offences under the Employers Liability (Compulsory Insurance) Act 1969 committed before the 12th March 2015 are £1,000 (level 3 on the standard scale) in respect of s.4 offences, and £2,500 (level 4 on the standard scale) in respect of s.5 offences.
-After that date the maximum fine is an unlimited one.
+7. The maximum fines for offences under the Employers Liability (Compulsory Insurance) Act 1969 are £1,000 (level 3 on the standard scale) in respect of s.4 offences, and £2,500 (level 4 on the standard scale) in respect of s.5 offences.
+They are currently unaffected by section 85 and remain unaltered.
 These offences are triable only in the magistrates’ courts.

 8. Where the defendant has been convicted of more than one offence, a magistrates’ court is entitled to impose a penalty for one offence and make an order of ‘no separate penalty’ for the remaining offences, if it is thought that an adequate sentence has already been imposed.